Eddy Sutton

-Edward H Sutton (born 1948) is a former English badminton international player and a former national champion.
+Edward H Sutton (born 1948) is an English former badminton international player and a former national champion.

 Biography

 Sutton became the English National doubles champion after winning the English National Badminton Championships in 1975 with David Eddy.
 Sutton played for Staffordshire and England and was also won the men's doubles title at the Denmark Open in 1975 and the Czechoslovakian International in 1978.

-He was a teacher by trade and married fellow badminton player Barbara Giles in 1977.
+He was a teacher by trade and married fellow badminton player Barbara Giles on 22 October 1977.